 3. TV tax – Yes, prepared to pay tax for your television too.

 In addition to this, you could have an annual expense for the heating system depending on the type of system used in your house.
-In Italy, you have 2 types of heating system for the houses.
+In Italy, you have 2 types of heating systems for the houses.

 1. Centralized – Where the building owns and maintains the system, and expenses are collected from each individual in the building.
 Cost is distributed based on the size of the house, number of people, etc. Now, this is moving towards metered expenses.